64kramsystem/vga-passthrough/02_BASIC_SETUP.md

 Ignoring the briges, there are no other devices on the same IOMMU group.
 If other devices are found, tricks (beyond the scope of this document) need to be used.

-From the above convfiguration, these are the values which need to be noted:
+From the above configuration, these are the values to take note of:

     VGAPT_VGA_ID='10de:1401'
     VGAPT_VGA_AUDIO_ID='10de:0fba'